Yorko/ods_dump_telegram_channel/README.md

 - Install Poetry with Python >= 3.9;
 - Run `poetry install` to set up a virtual environment for the project and install all dependencies.

-## Specifying the Telegram channel data
+## Specifying the Telegram channel ID

 - Specify your channel ID in `config.yml` under  `telegram` -> `telegram_chat_id`.
 You can get your ID via [@username_to_id_bot](https://t.me/username_to_id_bot).